briandowns/Dictu/docs/docs/built-ins.md

 ## Built-in functions

-Global functions which are built into Dictu.
+Global functions which are built into Camus.

 ### print(...values)